Financial aid •

 Plus, you risk missing or being late on a payment.
 This can cost you more in late fees and hurt your credit.

-Poor credit makes it harder to borrow, only setting you further behind.
+Poor credit makes it harder to borrow and open new credit cards, leaving you further behind.

 And all that’s only the financial cost—consider the stress of a loan payment hanging over your head every month for years or even decades.

-Working hard before and during your college years can be stressful but could pay off financially and for your mental health.
+Working hard before and during college can be stressful but could pay off financially and for your mental health.
 Here are several ways to do it.

 1. Save for college beforehand

 High schoolers usually don’t have many options for saving money that will completely cover college costs.

 However, saving up as early as possible can make a big difference.

 Even if you can only put aside enough for a semester of tuition, or even half the cost of tuition, that’s money you won’t have to borrow.

 With that in mind, here are some ways to save up some cash in advance and cut college costs.